dmeditor/dmeditor.github.io/styling.md

 inblock | Same level as block-container, if the widget is embed in other widget, this class will be added to .block-container |
 dme-block | Block element, children of block container dme-blocktype-\<type\> | Child of block-container, for each widget. eg. `block-type-image` |
+dme-blocklis|Block list container, eg. in Image Text widget, heading and text are under `dme-blocklist`

 ### Css classes in widgets
 TBD